MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/best-practices/data-lake-services.md

 Provisioning three data lake accounts allows you to set different redundancy, retention, and access policies for each lake account.
 For example, you might want your Raw data to be geo-redundant.
 Workspace might be used for data exploration and require locally redundant disaster recovery.

 Each **data integration** should have two folders on the Raw and enriched data lake zones over which they should have ownership.
-Each **Data Product** should have two folders on the Curated data lake zones over which they should have ownership.
+Each **data product** should have two folders on the Curated data lake zones over which they should have ownership.

 The two folders per **data integration** or **data product** should be divided by classification.
-This classification leads to a general folder, for *confidential or below*, and a *sensitive* personal information folder with access controlled by access control lists (ACLs).
-By having these two folders below the **data integration** or **data product**, you can choose to create a dataset with all the personal information data removed, located in the general folder, and then have another dataset with all personal information data, in the *sensitive* personal information folder.
+This classification leads to a general folder, for *confidential or below*, and a *sensitive* personal data folder with access controlled by access control lists (ACLs).
+By having these two folders below **data integration** or **data product**, you can choose to create a dataset with all the personal data removed located in the general folder.
+You can then have another dataset with all personal data in the *sensitive* personal data folder.

 Access to the data is restricted by a combination of access control lists (ACLs) and Azure Active Directory (AAD)-groups.
 These lists and groups control what can and can't be accessed by other groups.
 Integration operations teams** and data product teams can approve or reject access to their data assets.